Subu19/FIDO2-PasswordLess-Auth/README.md

    ```
    npm start
    ```
-4. Open your web browser and visit http://localhost:3000 to access the application.
+4. Open your web browser and visit http://localhost:8080 (Or PORT in .env) to access the application.

 ## .env requirement
    ```env